stock2shop/website/README.md

 ---
 ```

-### 3. Documentation
+### 3. User docs

 #### Create new page
-1. Navigate to documentation section and add the .md file
+1. Navigate to the user-docs section and add the .md file
 2. Copy and update front-matter from another page
 3. Update menu weight, parent and name